fitriindra/mlops-zoomcamp-2024/w02-experiment-tracking/README.md

 Experiment tracking keeps track of all the relevant information from an ML experiment, such as: code, environment, data, model, hyperparameters, metrics, and other logs.
 The experiment tracking is important because of: reproducibility, organization, and optimization.

+Manual tracking experiment, e.g: using spreadsheets is not enough because of prone to error, no standard format, and no visibility and collaboration among team members.

 ## 2.2.
 Getting Started with MLflow

 ## 2.3.
 Experiment Tracking with MLflow